SDSUAIClub25-26/workshops/HandTrackingCV/README.md

 <img width="644" height="113" alt="image" src="https://github.com/user-attachments/assets/1729f0e4-a0fb-4f0c-ac41-2ac2ed8447d4" />

 5. Ensure the environment is selected by going back to 'Python: Select Interpeter' from the command palette and selecting the .venv

+### MacOS
+Since we used pyenv, no local virtual envornment is needed in the project directory.
+1. Hit `Cmd+Shift+P`
+2. Search `Python: Select Interpreter`.
+3. Select the version that says `venv311`.
+4. In the HandTracking_OpenCV_Completed.ipynb file, change the interpreter in the top right to venv311

 ## Step 5: Install Dependencies